 Valve length and valve extenders

-Finally, keep an eye on the valve length.
+The last thing to think about when buying an inner tube is valve length.
 If you’ve got deep section wheels, you’ll need bike inner tubes with longer valves to make sure that they protrude through the rim.
 Some valves can be as long as 8cm.
 And you don’t want to get a flat out riding and find that your spare tube’s valve isn’t long enough to attach a pump – believe us, we’ve been there.

 If your valve is still not long enough for your deep section wheels, you can buy valve extenders.
-These screw onto the valve and can add enough extra length to fit the deepest aero wheels.
+These screw onto valves and can add enough extra length to fit the deepest aero wheels.

 The majority of inner tubes will be made of butyl rubber.
 It’s the least expensive material and also the most robust.
 A butyl tube will be black and is repairable with a standard puncture kit if you get a flat.

 Inner tube manufacturers often also have lighter weight butyl tubes in their line-ups.
 These are just made of thinner rubber.
 The weight saving comes at the expense of a bit more fragility though, so you need to be more careful not to pinch a lightweight tube when fitting it.
 They are also likely to be more prone to punctures.

 Finally, there are latex tubes.
 These are the lightest option and also roll faster than butyl.
 But they are even more fragile than lightweight butyl tubes and harder to fit.
 And they leak air more quickly than a butyl tube, so you need to re-inflate them before each ride.
 They can’t usually be repaired if they do get a flat either.